Actions to Combat Human Trafficking

 - build partnerships domestically and internationally.

-The Government of Canada's National Action Plan to Combat Human Trafficking, 2012-2016, consolidated the federal government's efforts to combat human trafficking and introduced new initiatives to prevent human trafficking, identify victims, protect the most vulnerable, and prosecute perpetrators.
-A Human Trafficking Taskforce, led by Public Safety Canada and comprised of key departments, was responsible for overseeing the implementation of the National Action Plan commitments, coordinating the federal anti-human trafficking response and publicly reporting annually on progress.
+The Government of Canada's National Action Plan to Combat Human Trafficking (2012-2016) brought together the federal government's efforts to combat human trafficking.
+It introduced new initiatives to prevent the crime, identify victims, protect people most at risk, and prosecute offenders.
+A Human Trafficking Taskforce, led by Public Safety Canada and comprised of key departments, was responsible for overseeing the implementation of the National Action Plan, coordinating the federal response and reporting annually on progress.

-The 2016-2017 Horizontal Evaluation of the National Action Plan to Combat Human Trafficking concluded that human trafficking continues to occur in Canada and that a coordinated national approach to tackling this crime is still required.
-The Human Trafficking Taskforce continues to be the dedicated focal point for federal anti-human trafficking efforts.
+The 2016-2017 Horizontal Evaluation of the National Action Plan to Combat Human Trafficking concluded that human trafficking continues to occur in Canada and that a coordinated national approach to this crime is still required.

 In 2019, the Minister of Public Safety and Emergency Preparedness appointed an interim Special Advisor to Combat Human Trafficking, Shirley Cuillierrier, to provide advice and recommendations to the Government of Canada on anti-human trafficking efforts, raise awareness on the issue both domestically and internationally, and share best practices.